Sapan-Byndla/Mental-Health-LLM/README.md

 │   └── package.json
 ```

-8. Example Conversation
+7. Example Conversation
 ```
 You: I’ve been feeling sad for no reason lately.
 Bot: It's completely normal to feel this way.
 You're not alone — do you want to talk about it?
 ```
-10. Optional Improvements
+8. Optional Improvements:

-    Add user authentication (optional)
+    1. Add user authentication (optional)
-    Save chat history
+    2. Save chat history
-    Use a more powerful model with quantization
+    3. Use a more powerful model with quantization
-    Dockerize the backend for deployment
+    4. Dockerize the backend for deployment
-    Deploy frontend to Vercel / Netlify and backend to Render / Railway
+    5. Deploy frontend to Vercel / Netlify and backend to Render / Railway

-9.License
+9.License:
 This is a demo project for educational purposes.
 Not intended to replace real medical advice or mental health therapy.